erpc-io/eRPC/README.md

 ## eRPC quickstart
  * Build and run the test suite: `cmake . -DPERF=OFF; make -j; sudo ctest`.
  * Running the hello world application in `apps/hello`:
-   * First compile the eRPC library using CMake.
+   * Compile the eRPC library using CMake.
    * This application requires two machines.
 Set `kServerHostname` and `kClientHostname` to the IP addresses of your machines.
    * Build the application using `make`.